 For more information, visit Michigan Department of Environment, Great Lakes, and Energy (EGLE) website.

-The Health Department's Beach Monitoring Program evaluates the water quality at over 50 area beaches annually, throughout Antrim, Charlevoix, Emmet and Otsego Counties.
+The Health Department's Beach Monitoring Program evaluates and reports on the water quality at approximately 50 Great Lakes and Inland Lakes beaches annually, throughout Antrim, Charlevoix, Emmet and Otsego Counties.

 A Noncommunity Water Supply (otherwise known as a "Type II"), consists of a water system that provides water for drinking or household purposes to 25 or more persons at least 60 days per year or has 15 or more service connections.
 A few examples are schools, restaurants, churches, campgrounds, industries and highway rest stops with their own water supply.